Tools & Resources

 You can view this on a regular basis online.

-Workplace Wellbeing is a collaboration between Social Development Partners, NZ Council of Social Services, Community Waikato and the Service and Food Workers Union and the Public Service Association to promote and support good-faith based, productive employment relations in the community and voluntary sector.
+Workplace Wellbeing is a collaboration between Social Development Partners, NZ Council of Social Services, Community Waikato and the Service and Food Workers Union and the Public Service Association to promote and support productive employment relations in the community and voluntary sector.

 ManaMahi is a guide to good employment practices in the sector.
 This contains 17 best practice guides and 6 resource booklets relating to a wide range of employment relations issues.